-Margaux represents both plaintiffs and defendants in high-stakes cases and class actions involving antitrust, intellectual property, and artificial intelligence.
-Margaux has in-depth experience litigating a wide variety of matters in the technology sector, including cases at the intersection of copyright and AI, representing software developers, authors, and other rights holders in pioneering litigation against major tech companies over the use of copyrighted works to train generative AI models.
+Margaux has litigated antitrust cases ranging from monopolization to price-fixing to competition issues involving emerging technologies on behalf of individuals, health insurers, and major corporations.
+Margaux also has in-depth experience litigating a variety of matters in the technology sector, including cases at the intersection of open-source licensing, intellectual property, and artificial intelligence.
+Presently, Margaux represents rights holders in pioneering litigations against major tech companies over the use of copyrighted works to train generative AI models.

 An inaugural public interest fellow at the University of California, Irvine School of Law, Margaux regularly dedicates her time to social impact causes.
 She has drafted amicus briefs on gun regulation for organizations and successfully argued compassionate release motions for incarcerated individuals under the First Step Act.